 After a few miles, we turn onto TF-51 and ride up to Arona which is located about one-third the distance up the volcano. .
 Once leaving this city, we encounter a tight grouping of 16 hairpins from kilometers 12.4 - 16.4 at 6.5% average grade.
 This set of hairpins reminds us of the lower hairpins on Haleakala Volcano, Maui, Hawaii.
 The scenery is nice but not spectacular along the lower third section of the climb.

-The steepest 5 kilometers on this route begin just south of Vilafor (highest village on Tennerife at 1,400 meters) at km 23.7 (7.5%).
-We enter Teide National Park at kilometer 26, just north of Vilafor.
-We are in an alpine setting for about 14 kilometers after leaving Vilafor before we rise above treeline for the remaining 14 at at about kilometer 38.
+The steepest 5 kilometers on this route begin just south of Vilaflor (highest village in Tenerife at 1,400 meters) at km 23.7 (7.5%).
+We enter Teide National Park at kilometer 26, just north of Vilaflor.
+We are in an alpine setting for about 14 kilometers after leaving Vilafor before we rise above treeline for the remaining 14 at about kilometer 25.